The Large Core of College Admission Markets: Theory and Evidence: Background: College Admissions in Hungary

 Historically, higher education in Hungary was free.
 However, in recent years, the government has capped the number of state-funded (free) seats, and programs are allowed to offer admission to self-funded (tuition-paying) seats as well.\footnote{Citizens of the European Economic Area who have not yet graduated from higher education are eligible for state funding.} To implement this change, the centralized clearinghouse started requesting applicants to submit a rank-order list (ROL) of \textit{alternatives}, specifying that the student attends a program under particular financial terms (e.g., economics in the University of Debrecen with state funding).
 This flexibility was crucial in order to allow applicants to express their preferences.
 For example, some applicants may not be willing or able to afford paying tuition, while others may have a strong preference for certain programs, and be less price-sensitive.

 Applicants may rank as many alternatives as they wish.
 Submitting an ROL with three programs (corresponding to up to six alternatives) only requires paying the fixed application fee of \$50 (9,000HUF).
 Applicants are required to pay a registration fee of \$11 (2,000HUF) for each additional program in their ROL.
+Disadvantaged applicants are exempt from these fees.\footnote{To be eligible for disadvantaged status, an applicant must have a per-capita household income that is lower than 130 percent of the minimum pension (i.e., lower than approximately \$1,500 a year).}

 College programs report to the mechanism their capacity (i.e., the maximal number of applicants they can accept).
 Admissions priorities in each program are based on a weighted average of several variables (mainly academic performance in the 11th and 12th grades and matriculation exam scores, but also credits for disadvantaged and disabled applicants, for applicants who demonstrate fluency in another language, and for a small number of gifted applicants).
 Different study programs may use different weighting schemes (e.g., a computer science program may assign a greater weight to physics grades relative to a psychology program).